Sorry, you need to enable JavaScript to visit this website.

 Ongoing debates

-Ongoing debates in the field of youth are currently (in 2024) focusing on a major reform of the administrative structure of the main elements of the youth policy: decentralising most of the youth activities undertaken at the moment by the Ministry of Family, Youth and Equal Opportunities.
+Ongoing debates in the field of youth are currently (in 2025) focusing on a major reform of the administrative structure of the main elements of the youth policy: decentralising most of the youth activities.
 The decentralisation is supposed to include administration of youth centres, organising camps for young people and students and promoting youth activities through granting funds to youth projects of NGOs or public bodies with responsibilities in the field of youth.
+However, despite the debate being open since 2018, no significant decisions have been adopted to date.

-Main actors involved in the debate at the moment are the Ministry of Family, Youth and Equal Opportunities, the Ministry of Regional Development, Public Works and Administration and the representatives of local (community and county) public authorities.
+Main actors involved in the debate at the moment are the Ministry of Labour, Family, Youth and Social Solidarity, the Ministry of Regional Development, Public Works and Administration and the representatives of local (community and county) public authorities.